ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

 In the application below people can creat sessions that they want to give on a conference for software developers.
 The request to create a sessions is accepted and processed asynchronously.
-The request arrives on a `SNS` topic which fans out towars 2 `SQS` queues.
+The request arrives on a `SNS` topic which fans out towards two `SQS` queues.
 Both of these queues trigger a Lambda Function:
 * one Lambda Function saves in a DynamoDB table
 * one Lambda Function saves in a MongoDB Atlas collection